What Is a Bias Blind Spot?

 You probably realize that there are subtle cognitive biases that influence your perceptions and decisions.
-Yet if you are like most people, you also tend to notice those biases more in other people than in yourself.
-This tendency to recognize cognitive biases in others and still fail to see how bias influences your own thinking is known as the bias blind spot.
+Yet, if you are like most people, you also tend to notice those biases more in other people than in yourself.

 Simply put, the blind spot bias is a cognitive blind spot that keeps you from seeing your own biases.
 Like a blind spot in a car, this bias blind spot can prevent us from seeing things that can have a critical role in the decisions we make.